 Stock Options and Restricted Stock Units.
 As an additional component of our compensation program, executive officers are eligible to receive equity compensation in the form of stock options and/or restricted stock units.
-The Compensation Committee grants stock options and restricted stock units to executive officers to recognize their contributions to the achievement of corporate objectives, to align their interests with those of our stockholders by creating value tied to the performance of our stock price and for retention purposes.
-In determining the form and value of a grant, the Compensation Committee considers the contributions and responsibilities of each executive officer, appropriate incentives for the achievement of our long-term growth, the size and value of grants made to other executives at peer companies holding comparable positions, individual achievement of designated performance goals, and our overall performance relative to corporate objectives.
+The Compensation Committee grants stock options and restricted stock units annually to executive officers to recognize their contributions to the achievement of corporate objectives, to align their interests with those of our stockholders by creating value tied to the performance of our stock price, and for retention purposes.
+In determining the form and value of an annual grant, the Compensation Committee considers the contributions and responsibilities of each executive officer, appropriate incentives for the achievement of our long-term growth, the size and value of grants made to other executives at peer companies holding comparable positions, individual achievement of designated performance goals, and our overall performance relative to corporate objectives.
+The Compensation Committee also grants stock options and responsibilities of each executive officer, appropriate incentive officers, the Compensation Committee considers the contributions and responsibilities of each executive of a new hire grant to executive officers, the Compensation Committee considers the expected contributions and responsibilities of each executive officer, appropriate incentives for the achievement of our long-term growth, the size and value of grants made to other new hire executive officer, appropriate incentives for the achievement of our long-term growth, the size and value of grants made to other new hire executive officer, appropriate incentives for the achievement of our long-term growth, the size and value of grants made to other new hire executive at peer companies holding comparable positions, and the competitive market dynamics at the time of hire.

-Under the terms of our 2014 Incentive Plan, pursuant to which all equity grants are currently made, the exercise price of any stock options awarded must be equal to at least 100% of the fair market value of our common stock (the closing sales price on The NASDAQ Global Select Market) on the date of grant.
-We do not have any program, plan or obligation that requires us to grant equity awards on specified dates, although before 2017 we have made annual grants to existing officers and employees in or around May of each year and to new hires on a fixed schedule within one month of the commencement of their employment.
-In 2017, we began making annual equity grants in or around March of each year to allow management and the Compensation Committee to review all elements of compensation at the same point in the year.
+Under the terms of our 2014 Incentive Plan, pursuant to which all equity grants are currently made, the exercise price of any stock options awarded must be equal to at least 100% of the fair market value of our common stock (the closing sales price on The Nasdaq Global Select Market) on the date of grant.
+We do not have any program, plan or obligation that requires us to grant equity awards on specified dates, although we make annual equity grants in or around March of each year to allow management and the Compensation Committee to review all elements of compensation at the same point in the year.
 We also do not have any program, plan or practice to time award dates of stock option grants to our executive officers in coordination with the release of material nonpublic information.
 Equity awards may occasionally be granted following a significant change in job responsibilities or to meet special retention or performance objectives.